raviqqe/turtle-build/README.md

 ## Goals

-- Safe (no `unsafe`) reimplementation of the Ninja build system in Rust
+- Naive but safe (no `unsafe`) reimplementation of the Ninja build system in Rust
 - Improved frontend support (WIP)
   - Full output from build rules and no output from Turtle by default
   - More customizable build/rule/progress/error output

+Turtle is originally written for [the Pen programming language](https://github.com/pen-lang/pen).
+Therefore, we support only dynamic dependencies but not C/C++ header dependencies currently.
+Your contribution is welcome! 😄

 ## Install